1846 Fort: The Fur Trading Era

 Wagons pick up passengers in front of McDougall General Store.
 This quiet, scenic loop that goes past the pond and the Fort takes about 10 minutes.

 Visitors wishing to ride again must wait in line for their turn.
 Children under 12 are not permitted to ride alone.

 Our adorable hard-working ponies are pleased to take little visitors who want to experience the pioneer west for a ride at the Ottewell homestead farm yard.
 The well-being of our ponies is carefully monitored by our Pony Handlers and unscheduled breaks may be called from time to time.
-Pony rides start at 11 AM daily – weather permitting.
+Pony rides are available from 12-4 PM daily – weather permitting.

 Please speak with one of our Pony Handlers for information about breaks and wait times.